 Curran, Sara R. & Kim Korinek.
 Proposal Accepted for 2018.
 “Accounting for Migrant Selectivity in a Context of Growing Heterogeneity.”
 Annual Review of Sociology.
 45.

 Curran, Sara R. Forthcoming.
 “Global Studies versus International Studies.”
 Oxford Handbook of Global Studies.
 Edited by Mark Jurgensmeyer, Saskia Sassen, Manfred Steger.
 Oxford University Press.

 Fussell, Elizabeth, Sara R. Curran, Matthew Dunbar, Michael A. Babb, and Jacqueline Meijer-Irons.
 2017.
 “Weather-Related Hazards and Population Change: A Study of Hurricanes and Tropical Storms in the United States, 1980-2012.”
 ANNALS of the American Academy of Political and Social Sciences.
 Volume 669 (1): 146-167.

 Curran, Sara R. 2016.
 “Migration and Development: Virtuous and Vicious Cycles.” in Hooks, Gregory (editor).
 The Sociology of Development Handbook.
 Berkeley, CA: UC Press.
 Pp. 311-339.

 Committee Member, Robert Lapham Award, Population Association of America

 Member, Executive Council, UW President’s Population Health Initiative,

 Founding Faculty Advisor, Jackson School Journal of International Studies, 2009-present

 Founder, JSIS Applied Research Projects, 2009-present

-Member, Admissions Committee, MAIS, Jackson School of International Studies
+Member, Curriculum Committee, Henry M. Jackson School of International Studies